adrianhopebailie/web-monetization/receiving.md

 #### Interledger Protocol

 The next service that the receiver MUST setup is a link into the Interledger network.
-More specifically, the receiver must have an Interledger connection (direct or indirect) to any WM providers that wish to pay the WM receiver.
+More specifically, the receiver must have an Interledger connection (direct or indirect) to any WM senders that wish to pay the WM receiver.

-Initially we expect the number of providers and receivers to be small and they will likely connect to each other directly but in time there will be a need for intermediary aggregators that are licensed to accept payments from providers and aggregate and pay these out to receivers.
+Initially we expect the number of senders and receivers to be small and they will likely connect to each other directly but in time there will be a need for intermediary aggregators that are licensed to accept payments from senders and aggregate and pay these out to receivers.

 #### STREAM Protocol